FAQ's

 How many therapy sessions will I have?

-You choose the number of sessions we hold.
+You choose the number of sessions we have.
 Some clients request short-term work (for instance 8–12 sessions) whilst others prefer ongoing, open-ended therapy for as long as they wish to attend.
-Please note that our sessions will be held on the same day at the same time every week.
+Our sessions will usually be held on the same day at the same time every week.
+However, if possible, I can be flexible for clients who work shifts or have an ever-changing workplace rota.

 Do you have a supervisor?